master2619/quickfetch/README.md

 Flatpak: 39 packages
 ████████████████████████████████████████████████████████████████

+Note:-
+ To make this quickfetch binary you either compiled or downloaded accesible from anywhere in the terminal, follow these steps:-
+ Add the parent directory of the binary file to your ~/.bashrc or ~/.profile file by running "echo 'export PATH=$PATH:/home/$USER/Downloads/' >> ~/.profile" and 'export PATH=$PATH:/home/$USER/Downloads'"

 License

 This project is licensed under the GPL 3.0 License.
 See the LICENSE file for details.